 Chuck Epstein

-Epstein joined the Broad in July 2008 after working as principal research investigator (focused on biomarker discovery) with Sanofi-Aventis Pharmaceuticals.
-Prior to that, he completed his Ph.D. at The Rockefeller University and conducted postdoctoral research with Arnold J. Levine (Princeton) and Ron Butow (Southwestern Medical Center).
+Epstein joined the Broad in July 2008 after working as principal research investigator (focused on transcript profiling for biomarker discovery) with Sanofi-Aventis Pharmaceuticals.
+Prior to that, he completed his Ph.D. with Fred Cross at The Rockefeller University and conducted postdoctoral research as a Damon-Runyon Fellow with Arnold Levine (Princeton) and Ron Butow (Southwestern Medical Center).